-4.92 The two national designations that fall within the District are sites of special scientific interest (SSSIs) and national nature reserves (NNRs).
+4.91 The two national designations that fall within the district are Sites of Special Scientific Interest and National Nature Reserves.
 These sites are designated as nationally important for wildlife or as geological sites and offer opportunities for the study of the natural environment.
-NNRs are the best examples of the SSSI network.
+National Nature Reserves are the best examples of the Sites of Special Scientific Interest network.